parfaittolefo/attack-script/README.md

 ----------------

 This Script scanne the ports what is open on server.
-To run it, tape
+To run it, enter in your terminal

 python3 Scanner_of_ports.py <site_name> <list of ports>

-  If you don't give the port, this script scan all port for between 0 and 1024
+If you don't give the port list, the script scan all port between 0 and 1024